 Our Verdict: The Dyson V6 has been discontinued and replaced by newer versions of the Dyson cordless range.
 When it was first released, the V6 was one of the best cordless vacuums around.
 Newer versions are far superior to the V6 though, so we don’t recommend buying refurbished models.
 We’re leaving our review of the V6 online for reference purposes, but we’ve updated our score to reflect its outdated design.

 - Handheld mode for stairs and car interiors

 - Standard motorised floorhead (but not motorised pet tool)

-- Dust often caught in bin when emptying
+- Dust is often caught in the bin when emptying

 - Small 0.4 litre dust capacity

 - V6 floorhead can’t compete with newer Dyson vacuums